CharlesOIpperciel/LeetCodeAnswers/README.md

 7. **36.
 Valid Sudoku** – Validate whether a given Sudoku board is correctly formatted.
 8. **392.
 Is Subsequence** – Check if string **s** is a subsequence of string **t**.
 9. **121.
 Best Time to Buy and Sell Stock** – Given an array of stock prices, determine the maximum profit achievable with a single buy and sell.
 10. **21.
 Merge Two Sorted Lists** – Merge two sorted linked lists into one.
+11. **66.
+Plus One** - Increment the large integer by one and return the resulting array of digits.

 ## Disclaimer